brunicardoso/CellBioStats/README.md

 1. Go to the [**dist**](https://github.com/brunicardoso/CellBioStats/tree/main/dist) page of this repository.
 2. Download the latest `.exe` file.
 3. Double-click the file to run the application.
+BE AWARE THAT IT MIGHT BE TARGETED AS A VIRUS BY SOME ANTI VIRUS SOFTWARE AND YOU MIGHT NEED TO TEMPORARILY DISABLE THE DEFENSE SYSTEM TO RUN THE APP!.

 ### Option 2: Google Colab (Cloud-Based)

 Run the app in your browser without any local installation.

 1. Click the "Open in Colab" badge at the top of this README.
 2. Run the cells in the notebook to start the application.
+In Colab, it won't be possible to download the plots as PNG and JPEG by clicking on the "Download Plot" button.
+But, you are still going to be able to download the PNG file by clicking on the camera icon.
+After choosing SVG or PDF extensions, the file can be found in the Colab folder panel.

-### Option 3: Run Locally (For Developers)
+### Option 3: Run Locally

 If you have Python installed, you can run the app from the source code.

-1.  **Clone the repository:**
+1.  **Clone the repository as below or just directly download the app.py file:**
     ```bash
     git clone [https://github.com/brunicardoso/CellBioStats.git](https://github.com/brunicardoso/CellBioStats.git)
     cd CellBioStats